lmjh/fitness-tracker/TESTING.md

 The input field is still functional, though, and can be fully navigated by keyboard.
 In my case, the default option that's active before a user selects an option reads "Select Routine", so this should provide an adequate description of the function of the imput.

 Given more development time, I would write some javascript to improve the accessibility of the Materialize select element, or replace it with a more accessible alternative.

+### 2. Untested on Safari

+The site has not been tested on the Safari browser as I didn't have access to any Apple devices.
+I wouldn't anticipate any major compatibility issues, but I would need to do proper compatibility testing to be sure there were no bugs present.
+I would like to return to the project and do this testing at some point in the future when I have access to an Apple device to test with.

+### 3. Internet Explorer Not Supported

+The site doesn't support Internet Explorer and is unlikely to display or function correctly on this browser.
+I don't consider adding support for Internet Explorer to be a priority, as the browser is currently not widely used, is no longer updated, and is due to be retired in June 2022.